sigmdel/poutils/README.md

     usage:
         stripmsgstr source[.po] [output[.po]]

-The first entry in the output `.po` file will be
+The header entry in the output `.po` file will be

     msgid ""
     msgstr "Content-Type: text/plain; charset=UTF-8"

-no matter what the source contains.
+no matter if the source file had a header entry or not.

-A good way to generate a template.
+**Purpose**: Generate a template from a good translation.

 ## 10. poswap